tomoarmand/tomoarmand.github.io/README.md

 ## Project Overview & Features

-The **My Journey** project provides the basics for a learner's personal development through HTML pages.
-It encourages students to explore the following aspects:
+The **My Journey** project provides a space for you to learn and practice your web development skills:

 1. **About Me**: A personal page to introduce yourself to readers.
 2. **Individual Learning Plan**: A structured plan to outline personal and academic goals.